BC-CSCI-1102-F18-MW/ps0.5/README.md

 5. In the search box that appears, enter ``platformio-ide-terminal``.
 Click Install button for ``platform-ide-terminal``, and wait for installation to complete.

+### Part 5: Getting a local copy of the repository from GitHub

+1. In Atom,

-### Part 5: Editing a file and pushing edits to GitHub
+### Part 6: Editing a file and pushing edits to GitHub

 1. In Atom, go to `File -> Open`, and navigate to your class folder, where you unzipped the folder you downloaded from GitHub for this problem set in Part 1, above.
 Select the problem set folder, and then click Open.